 Cash And Cards

-Although there is a national currency, the Riel (KHR), mostly prices are quoted in US Dollars.
+Although there is a national currency, the Riel (KHR), most prices are quoted in US Dollars.
 At the ATMs, one can choose between Dollars and Riel, but actually, it doesn’t make really sense to get Riel since everything is priced in US Dollars.
-Only if you pay let’s say 4,50, they give you change for the 50 cents in Riel (2000 KHR).
+Only if you pay let’s say 4.50, they give you change for the 50 cents in Riel – which would be an incredible 2000 KHR.

-The current rate – as per April 2021 – is 1 USD = 4,05 KHR, but everybody converts 1:4.
+The current rate – as of November 2022 – is 1 USD = 4.15 KHR, but everybody converts 1:4.
 You can check the current rate on this page.

 Cambodian people speak Khmer, many pretty basic English.
 All relevant signs are written in Latin letters.